mace04/ESP32-TemperatureMonitor/README.md

 - **LCD Display (I2C 20x4)**: Shows temperature, humidity (if supported), IP address, printer status, and a live clock.
 The display updates efficiently (only when values change), and shows a dedicated message during firmware/filesystem uploads.
 - **SPIFFS Storage**: Stores web assets and configuration files in the ESP32's flash filesystem.
 - **Settings File**: Persists thresholds and camera URL in `/settings.json`, with automatic creation on first boot.
+- **Email Notifications**: Sends SMTP alerts on printer status changes and periodic status emails when no MQTT subscribers are connected.

 ### Sensor Capabilities
 - **Auto-Detection**: Automatically detects BMP180 or BME280 sensors on startup.